Why Chat GPT is bad for SEO content generation

 Another problem with relying on ChatGPT for SEO content generation is its general inaccuracy.
 ChatGPT content is always confidently written and often incorrect — a dangerous combination.
 Ultimately, the software assembles readable content using a fancy version of predictive text, the same thing you may use to assemble a text message on your phone.

-Just as predictive text on an iPhone can lead to crazy, nonsensical statements, ChatGPT makes sometimes-subtle mistakes in its generated output.
-Code snippets that use insecure libraries, or facts that aren’t quite right.
+Just as predictive text on an iPhone can lead to crazy, nonsensical statements, ChatGPT sometimes makes subtle mistakes in its generated output.
+Code snippets that use insecure libraries or facts that aren’t quite right.
 One interesting example is its inability to count words and characters.
 Ask it to generate ten headlines for a new blog post, all 50 characters or fewer.
-It will spit out ten headlines of completely arbitrary length, while assuring you that the length of each is within your parameters.
+It will spit out ten headlines of completely arbitrary length while assuring you that each length is within your parameters.

 If ChatGPT were consistently wrong, that would be one thing.
 It’s almost more dangerous that it’s only wrong sometimes.